TriyaSS/Triya_Portfolio/index.md

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 For my final milestone, I have successfully created my medicine reminders module, as well as added a module for .
 My biggest triumphs included getting my .
 Through this process, I have learnt: how to use a raspberry pi display and how to install a camera feature into it, how to operate in the command prompt and use linux commands, how to format a website and how to embed and create my own modules.
 In the future, I hope I can further expand on my knowledge of python and use of the command prompt terminal!

-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE

 # **Second Milestone**